CALIPSO-project/SPINacc/USAGE.md

 ![202208_ML_manuscript_figures_v1 0 pptx (2)](https://user-images.githubusercontent.com/79981678/209093236-1601237a-7959-42b6-b6f1-306be1bc0b44.png)

-## CONTENT
-The SPINacc package includes:
-* job - the job file for a bash environment
-* job_tcsh - the job file for a tcsh environment
-* main.py - the main python module
-* Tools/* - folder with the other python modules
-* DEF_*/  - folders containting the configuration files for each of the supported ORCHIDEE versions
-* AuxilaryTools/SteadyState_checker.py - tool to assess the state of equilibration in ORCHIDEE simulations

 ## INFORMATION FOR USERS:
-### HOW TO RUN THE CODE:

-This is a step by step description how to use the tool.

-* First: copy the code from github to your own machine ( code is tested for LSCE's obelix ).
-Please see the github information on how to download code.
+### MORE INFOS ON SOME OF THE TASKS OF THE TOOL:

-* Second: specify in the job file where the code of the tool is located using the variable dirpython (L4), and sfolders containting the configuration files for your version of ORCHIDEE using the variable dirdef.
+* For task 2: specify in the job file where the code of the tool is located using the variable dirpython (L4), and sfolders containting the configuration files for your version of ORCHIDEE using the variable dirdef.
 The supported model versions are CNP2 = CNP v1.3 (CNP with MIMICS soil), Trunk = Trunk 2.2, and CNP = CNP v1.2 (CNP with CENTURY soil), MICT = MICT [incomplete!] ).

-* Third: adjust the files in configuration folder: i.e. the type of task to be performed (which are described below) as well as the specifications of your ORCHIDEE simulation.
+* For task 3: adjust the files in configuration folder: i.e. the type of task to be performed (which are described below) as well as the specifications of your ORCHIDEE simulation.
 The tool can run a single task or a sequence of tasks.
 	* MLacc.def defines the task(s) to do and the execution directory;
 	* varlist.json defines the specification of the input data (ORCHIDEE training data, ORCHIDEE forcing data): e.g. resolution, state variables to predict, etc.
-* Forth: execute the tool by (for obelix): qsub -q long job   / qsub -q long job_tcsh (dependig on your environmnet)
+* For the task 4: execute the tool by (for obelix): qsub -q long job   / qsub -q long job_tcsh (dependig on your environmnet)
-* Fifth: the output of the tool is stored in the folder specified in MLacc.def under 'config[5] : execution directory'.
+* For the task 5: the output of the tool is stored in the folder specified in MLacc.def under 'config[5] : execution directory'.
 The progress of the tool is writen in the file specifed in MLacc.def under 'config[1] : logfile'

-### The individual tasks of the tool
+### DETAILED INDIVIDUAL TASKS OF THE TOOL:

 The different tasks are (the number of tasks does not correspond to sequence - YET):
 * Task 1 [optional]: Provides information on the expected gain in model performance by incrasing the number of (k-mean) clusters.
 The optimal number of clusters (Ks) is a tradeoff between computation demand and ML performance; and Ks can vary according to your model and the simulation setup.
 The default number is 4 and is set via  'config[9] : number of K for final Kmean algorithm' in MLacc.def.
 This task produces the figure ‘dist_all.png’ which shows the sum of distance for different numbers of clusters, i.e. using different Ks.
 The default maximum number of Ks being tested is 9, you can set higher values if needed using config[11] in MLacc.def.
 ![dist_all](https://user-images.githubusercontent.com/79981678/197764400-deaac192-a26b-4f38-8eb1-6a0b50da65c9.png)